liqula/react-hs/README.md

 # Project Status

-*EXPERIMENTAL*
+*ORPHANED IN EXPERIMENTAL STAGE*

 to be specific, this means:

+- nobody has touched this in years.
+- your PRs may take weeks or months to be processes, or never get processed.
 - there are serious known bugs and design flaws.
 - master may show breaking changes without prior notice and with very short public discussion.
-- your PRs may take weeks or months to be processes because we are busy elsewhere.

 you've been warned!